fxtlabs/stockings/README.rst

 Examples
 --------

-Once you have the stokings JAR file on your classpath, you can run a REPL, load the library and start exploring.
+Once you have the stockings JAR file on your classpath, you can run a REPL, load the library and start exploring.
 The following shows a few commands (see user>) and their output (formatted here for readability):